Housing - Shelter - Buildings

 can deliver 10,000

-or COR-TEN steel and sometimes written without the hyphen as corten steel,
+and sometimes written without the hyphen as corten steel,

 is a group of steel alloys which were developed to eliminate the need for